Nasirkhan-1/MySQL-Projects/README.md

 The idno field in the friend table can also be a primary key.
 Ensure your MySQL server is running before executing the script.

-License

-This project is open-source and available for modification and extension.
-Author

-Nasir